The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Discussion

+To compare the observed results with the \mbox{TNG300-1} simulations.
+We calculated $f_\mathrm{gas}$ for 159 galaxy clusters and show the $1\sigma$ scatter as the blue filled band in Fig.~\ref{fig:gas_fraction}.
+Meanwhile, the averaged gas mass fraction with the selection function applied is plotted as the thick blue line.
+The $f_\mathrm{gas}$ profiles of the \mbox{TNG300-1} simulation reach an asymptotic value of 90\% within $r_\mathrm{200m}$, and show a strong discrepancy with the observed $f_\mathrm{gas}$ profile with clumpiness correction.
+The discrepancy is consistent with that observed in the density profile comparison in Sect. \ref{sect:obs_vs_sim}, reflecting that the IllustrisTNG model produces more concentrated gas density profiles.
+The observed $80\%$ gas fraction with respect to the cosmic mean baryon density at $r_\mathrm{200m}$ agrees more with simulations with stronger feedback models.
+For example, the Magneticum simulation shows similar values of $f_\mathrm{gas}$ beyond $r_\mathrm{200c}$ in bins of cluster masses \citep{Angelinelli2022}.

+It is important to bear in mind that the residual clumpiness correction used in this section is based on our analysis of the \mbox{TNG300-1} simulation.
+The strength of the correction reflects the large-scale gas inhomogeneity and the variance in density profiles among individual cluster halos in IllustrisTNG and may differ in other simulation suites.
 Moreover, we note an important caveat: beyond the systematic uncertainties in the total mass profile arising from the assumed concentration parameter ($c_\mathrm{200c}=[3,5]$), the gas mass profile is subject to additional systematics not included in the total error budget.
 In particular, in this work, the conversion from gas density to X-ray emissivity relies on the assumption of a constant cooling function.
-If, however, the true gas metallicity in the outskirts is lower than the assumed value, which is supported by numerical simulations, this would lead to an underestimation of both the gas mass profile and the gas fraction.
+If the true gas metallicity in the outskirts is lower than the assumed value, which is supported by numerical simulations, this would lead to an underestimation of both the gas mass profile and the $f_\mathrm{gas}$.
+Our investigations of the metallicity and temperature-dependent cooling function in Appendix \ref{app:cooling} suggest a possible $10\%$ underestimation if the metallicity is $0.2Z_\sun$.